Convergence of a Grassmannian Gradient Descent Algorithm for Subspace Estimation From Undersampled Data: Fully Sampled Data

-Under the mild assumption that each data vector is randomly sampled from the underlying subspace, we obtain strict improvement on $\zeta_t$ for each iteration provided $\|v_{\perp}\|>0$ and $\|v_{\parallel}\| >0$; we will discuss this further below.
-Note that conditioned on $U$, $\zeta_t$ is deterministic.
-Therefore, according to Lemma \ref{lem:key_quantity} and Lemma \ref{lem:mono_full}, we obtain the following lower bound on the expected improvement on $\zeta_t$ for each iteration. \begin{lemma}[Expected improvement on $\zeta_t$] When fully sampled data satisfying Assumption \ref{cond:v} are input to the GROUSE (Algorithm \ref{alg:grouse}), the expected improvement after one update step is given as:
+\end{lemma} To gain more insight into the improvement on $\zeta_t$ for each iteration of GROUSE, we call out the following lemma, which is a natural result of Lemma \ref{lem:key_quantity} and Lemma \ref{lem:mono_full}. \begin{lemma}[Expected improvement on $\zeta_t$] When fully sampled data satisfying Assumption \ref{cond:v} are input to the GROUSE (Algorithm \ref{alg:grouse}), the expected improvement after one update step is given as:

-\end{lemma} The above results provide insight into how the GROUSE algorithm converges to the global minimum of a non-convex problem formulation: GROUSE is not attracted to stationary points that are not the global minimum.
+\end{lemma} Under the mild assumption that each data vector is randomly sampled from the underlying subspace, we obtain strict improvement on $\zeta_t$ for each iteration provided $\|v_{\perp}\|>0$ and $\|v_{\parallel}\| >0$.
+Therefore, Lemma \ref{lem:mono_full} provides insight into how the GROUSE algorithm converges to the global minimum of a non-convex problem formulation: GROUSE is not attracted to stationary points that are not the global minimum.
 As we mentioned previously, all other stationary points $U_{stat}$ have $\det(\bar U^T U_{stat} U_{stat}^T \bar U) = 0$, because they have at least one direction orthogonal to $\bar U$~\cite{balzano2012handling}.
 Therefore, if the initial point $U_0$ has determinant similarity with $\bar{U}$ strictly greater than zero, then we are guaranteed to stay away from other stationary points, since GROUSE increases the determinant similarity monotonically, according to Lemma \ref{lem:mono_full}.
-We therefore may initialize GROUSE with $U_0$ drawn uniformly from the Grassmannian, \eg as the orthonormal basis of a random matrix $V\in R^{n\times d}$ with entries being independent standard Gaussian variables, which guarantees $\zeta_0 > 0$ with probability one.

-\begin{lemma}\cite{nguyen2014random} Initialize the starting point $U_0$ of GROUSE as the orthonormalization of an $n\times d$ matrix with entries being standard normal random variables.
-Then
+This together with Lemma \ref{lem:exp_mono_zeta} yields the following convergence result of GROUSE.